 A common pitfall in online project participation is to think that you have to respond to everything.
 You don't.
-First of all, there will usually be more threads going on than you can keep track of, at least after the project is past its first few months.
+First of all, there will usually be more threads going on than you can keep track of, at least after the project really gets going.
 Second, even in the threads that you have decided to engage in, much of what people say will not require a response.
 Development forums in particular tend to be dominated by three kinds of messages:

 Messages proposing something non-trivial

 Messages expressing support or opposition to something someone else has said